unionlabs/union/docs/docs/04_infrastructure/01_node_operators/node_configuration.md

 This is not a complete guide to all node configuration options, this is intended to help ensure that your node is fully operational.

-This guide will assume that you're starting at the root of your Union node configuration (located at `~/.union/` by default).
+This guide will assume that you're starting at the root of your Union node configuration (located at `~/.union/` by default or `~/.unionvisor/home` if you're using Unionvisor).

 ## Client Configuration